Minors + Concentrations

 • SS-4317 Intelligence and National Security Policy

-Coordinator: Professor Paul Szwed
+Coordinator: Professor Bani Ghosh

 Open to all majors except International Maritime Business.
 For the seagoing majors who plan to start a shore-based career, for those interested in a graduate degree in business or law, or for those inclined towards entrepreneurial ventures, the IMB minor provides a basic business background with specialization in the shipping industry.